hiomgupta/Portfolio/README.md

 ## About

-I'm Om Gupta, a undergraduate with a passion for Web Devlopment and Designing.
-This portfolio website serves as a window into my journey, showcasing my projects and achievements.
+I'm Om Gupta, an undergraduate passionate about Web Development and design.
+This portfolio website provides a window into my journey, showcasing my projects and achievements.

 ## Skills